Mary Waldron: International career

 Waldron captained Ireland at Under-19 level.
 Coach Noel King gave her an appearance in Ireland's senior team in a 2–1 friendly win over Faroe Islands in Klaksvík on 12 October 2004.
 In August 2011 she reappeared for the senior team, as an 86th-minute substitute for Shannon Smyth in a 1–0 home friendly defeat to Switzerland.

 Waldron also represented Irish Universities at the World University Games, playing in the 2009 tournament in Belgrade.

 Cricket

 In July 2010 Waldron made her One Day International debut for Ireland women's cricket team, against New Zealand at Kibworth Cricket Club New Ground.
 She is a wicket-keeper.
-In June 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
+She was a member of Ireland's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 In October 2018, she was named in Ireland's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In August 2019, she was named in Ireland's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In July 2020, she was awarded a part-time professional contract by Cricket Ireland for the following year.
 In November 2021, she was named in Ireland's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.

+On 27 July 2023, Waldron announced her retirement from international cricket.